AmnezziaCS/monster-back/README.md

 $ npm run generate:api
 ```

+A file of that type should already be generated in `./src/types/api-types.ts`.
+It is regenerated after every commit.

 ### The data structure of a Monster drink

 Each Monster drink object contains the following properties: